ianoff/aweber-app/README.md

 ### Structure

-The library I created can be used in multiple ways:
+The library I created has multiple pieces that can be used on their own, or in tandem.

 - `/src/lib.ts` - A well-tested library with sensible defaults and customizable options that can validate passwords (strings) directly.
 Written in TS, but can be compiled for use in any JS application.